jdkandersson/flake8-error-link/README.md

 ### Fix ELI001

-This linting rule is trigger by raising an inbuilt exception without providing a constant that include a link to more information as one of the arguments to the constructor.
+This linting rule is trigger by raising an inbuilt exception without providing a constant that includes a link to more information as one of the arguments to the constructor.
 For example:

 ```Python